Information Technology Governance

 Specifically, SJSU IT governance

-- provides an efficient way for IT Services to consult with representatives of the major constituents it serves before implementing changes in technology and services,
+- provides an efficient way for Information Technology to consult with representatives of the major constituents it serves before implementing changes in technology and services,

 - enables academic and administrative leaders to recommend the priorities for technology investments and confirm they are consistent with institutional priorities,